subhashbohra/DevSecOps_Platform/2026/Incident-mgmt/Intro.md

+Yes — and it's actually a significant simplification.
+Apache DevLake already does the hard correlation work you'd otherwise build by hand: it ingests GitHub and Jira into one database (MySQL/PostgreSQL) with a unified domain schema, including cross-link tables that map PRs ↔ commits ↔ Jira issues (e.g., `pull_requests`, `commits`, `issues`, and mapping tables like `pull_request_issues`).
+Grafana is just reading that DB.

+So instead of your agent calling the GitHub API and Jira API separately (tools 4 and 5 from before), give it **one SQL tool against the DevLake database**.
+The flow becomes:

+1. Incident fires → agent identifies service + time window from logs (your existing RCA).
+2. Agent runs a DevLake query: "PRs merged to repo X between T-72h and T, with author, linked Jira issue, and epic."
+One join, pre-correlated, no API rate limits, no auth juggling.
+3. Gemma reasons over the diff + error signature to pick the suspect change, and the Jira epic/requirement comes free from the same row.

+This improves accuracy too — DevLake has already resolved the messy commit-message/branch-name parsing to link code to Jira keys, so your agent isn't doing fragile regex extraction at runtime.

+Two bonus wins: you can write the agent's RCA output *back* into a table DevLake's Grafana reads, so RCA reports appear as a dashboard panel next to the DORA/PR metrics leadership already looks at.
+And architecturally it's a cleaner story for CAB review — the agent only needs read access to one internal database rather than credentials for GitHub and Jira.

+In your Claude Code build plan, this just replaces phases 3–4 with "DevLake SQL query tool" — have Claude Code introspect the DevLake schema first (the domain layer docs are on devlake.apache.org) and generate the queries with mock data before pointing at the real DB.

 This is a natural extension of your CAB-approved RCA platform — you're essentially going from "log-triggered RCA" to a full agentic incident intelligence pipeline.
 Here's how I'd architect it: